Last Updated on June 7, 2023

 - Certain countries require an interview or medical screening prior to applying for a visa.

-To recap, there are key distinctions between a passport and a visa.
-Learn more about U.S. visas or explore global work authorizations.
+To recap, there are critical distinctions between a passport and a visa.
+Learn more about U.S. visas or explore additional immigration resources from Envoy Global!

 Content in this publication is for informational purposes only and not intended as legal advice, nor should it be relied on as such.
 For additional information on the issues discussed, consult an attorney at one of the two U.S. Law Firms working with the Envoy Platform or another qualified professional.
 On non-U.S. immigration issues, consult an Envoy global immigration service provider or another qualified representative.